JeffreySarnoff/SortingNetworks.jl/README.md

 # SortingNetworks.jl

 #### Copyright ©2017 by Jeffrey Sarnoff.
-Released under the MIT license.
+'SortingNetworks' is released under the MIT license.

 Sort 1..25 values with conditional swaps.